A Little Bit of History

 December 23, 1939: Fredric L. Tilton (1913 - 2006) and Gladys G. Satter (1913 - 1992) tied the knot and set up housekeeping in a tiny home at the end of Nashville's West Main Street.
 Not long thereafter, they purchased Nashville's Lot 10.
 The simple home on the lot was originally a barn.
 Lot 10 was deeded to Pam (formerly Tilton) and her husband nearly 50 years later.

-February 1993: Lot 10 was cleared in preparation for a whole new concept, The Cornerstone Inn Building, with three retail shops on the first floor, a museum in the lower level and guest rooms on the second and third floors.
+February 1993: Lot 10 was cleared in preparation for a whole new concept, The Cornerstone Inn, with three retail shops on the first floor, a museum in the lower level and guest rooms on the second and third floors.

 October 1, 1993: Cornerstone Inn opens its doors to our very first guests.
 Each of the sixteen guest rooms were named after Brown County ancestors and appointed according to the period in which they lived.
-Two rooms had very large marble whirlpool tubs which proved to be remarkably popular.
+Two rooms had very large marble whirlpool tubs.
 Continental breakfast was prepared off-site and served in the third floor Tower Room.
 Laundry was taken care of at our local laundromat by Pam, her four children, and after May 1994, Fred's wonderful new wife, Leona.